JuanCely999/Economist-portfolio/README.md

 ### Global trends and public policy elements
-### Perceptions of Rural Community-Based Tourism in the Province of Alto Ricaurte, Boyacá
+### Perceptions of Rural Community Based Tourism in the Province of Alto Ricaurte Boyaca
+### Input output analysis an application for the economy of Boyaca Colombia